-Very similar to Common Nightingale, but more dusky brown (not reddish-brown) with a mottled brown breast (not plain and sandy).
-Their songs can be confusingly similar, but the Thrush Nightingale is more monotonous, less varied, and slower, resembling that of Song Thrush.
-Starts with whistling "wiiit-wiiit-wiiit," then gives a "chuuk-u-chuuk-u" followed by a rattle.
-Found in thick, damp, deciduous forest as well as well-wooded parks and gardens.
+Very similar to Common Nightingale, but more dusky brown (not reddish-brown), with a duller and darker rufous tail and a mottled brown (not plain and sandy) breast.
+Their songs can be confusingly similar, but Thrush Nightingale is more monotonous, less varied, and slower, resembling that of Song Thrush.
+Calls include a bright but difficult-to-locate “teek”, and a low, dry rattle.
+Breeds in thick, damp, deciduous forest as well as well-wooded parks and gardens.
+Winters in tangled, often damp, thickets and brushy vegetation.
+Turns up in a wide range of habitats on passage, including drier areas.
 Feeds on invertebrates and berries.